 - Make each reading time a positive, encouraging experience for your child.
-Point out things that he is doing well. - Beginning readers will memorize their books at first.
+Point out things that he is doing well. - Beginning readers will memorize books at first.
 This is one of the earlier stages of learning to read. - Talk about the title of the book and ask your child to make a prediction about what it might be about. - As your child reads, talk with him about what is happening in the story.
-Discuss characters' feelings and make predictions. - Early readers use pictures during reading to help them figure out the words. - Encourage your beginning reader to point to each word as he reads.
-He is learning that one spoken word must match one written word of text. - When your child comes to an unknown word, wait five seconds before saying anything.
-Then, try one of the suggestions below. - Help your child learn that good readers use many strategies to figure out unknown words.
+Discuss characters' feelings and make predictions. - Encourage your beginning reader to point to each word as she reads.
+She is learning that one spoken word must match one written word of text. - When your child comes to an unknown word, wait five seconds before saying anything. - Help your child learn that good readers synthesize the use of strategies to figure out unknown words.

 Below are some things that you can say when your child comes to a word that he is not familiar with.
 To help your child figure out an unknown word, you can say...